matthewmueller/remember/Readme.md

 ### `Remember([options])`

-Initializes remember and pulls in previously stored values.
+Initializes remember and pulls in the previously stored values.
 Options include:

 * `namespace`: used to namespace the values in localstorage.
 Defaults to `remember:`.